 Another day, Another History, Another Victory, Another chance to live!
 In my life I will have accomplished what many only hope to do; I will create a place where you can express yourself with an educated way rather than a violent way.
 I have been on interviews and TV shows to show my support of my arts and my Country.
 I would like to build it up more to get my point across.
 My point, Humanity.

-Kabul Knights is designed by Azim Fakhri, who wants to promote the Human Rights struggle through his arts.
+Azim Fakhri, also know as Kabul Knight, works to promote the human rights struggle through his art.
 Kabul Knights is the chosen name of this movement with the purpose of helping and restoring the people of Afghanistan, without expecting anything in return.

-He wants to be the voice of the voiceless people, a shoulder for those who have lost their family members during war, and the hope is to be a messenger of peace not only to Afghans but to other nations.
+Azim wants to be the voice of the voiceless people, a shoulder for those who have lost their family members during war, and hopes to be a messenger of peace not only to Afghans but to all who are affected by conflict.

-Imagination is his Power, Knowledge is his tool and Passion is what drives his soul to create.
+For Azim, imagination is his power, knowledge is his tool, and passion is what drives his soul to create.

 I speak from my heart but when I begin to sketch it’s my arts that talk.
 I’m a member of a community that is trying to overcome violence and make a positive change in re-building itself.
 I’m a citizen of Afghanistan, implementing my arts in the very soul of a country that has had 30 years of war.